YogeshShirsikar/YogeshShirsikar/README.md

 - 👋 Hi, I’m @YogeshShirsikar
-- 👀 I’m interested in Learning New Technology
+- 👀 I’m interested in Learning and Exploring new things ,technology and places.
 - 🌱 I’m currently learning Internet of Things

 <!---